MAT334A/lecture-notes/src/contributing/working_locally.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Above, we can see that I have uncommitted changes in "src/contributing/".
-Let's add those changes to `git`s:
+Let's add those changes to `git`:
 ```sh
 bash$ git add ./src
 bash$ git status